Psychotherapy and Counselling

 - • Currently undertaking an MA in Humanistic and Integrative Psychotherapy, at Bath Centre for Psychotherapy and Counselling (BCPC).
 Accredited through Middlesex University.

 - • Foundation Certificate in Counselling and Psychotherapy, BCPC

 Training and Experience:

-Dave is a psychotherapist in training working towards full UKCP (UK Council for Psychotherapy) accreditation at Bath Centre for Psychotherapy and Counselling (BCPC), and abides by the principles and code of ethics laid out by both these organisations.
-Having now completed 5 years of studies, undertaking an MA in Humanistic and Integrative Psychotherapy, he has been working in private practice for over 3 years and prior to this spent a year working as a voluntary therapist for Turning Point with adults with addiction problems.
+Dave is a psychotherapist in the final stages of a 7 year training, working towards full UKCP (UK Council for Psychotherapy) accreditation at Bath Centre for Psychotherapy and Counselling (BCPC), and abides by the principles and code of ethics laid out by both these organisations.
+Having now completed 6 years of studies, undertaking an MA in Humanistic and Integrative Psychotherapy, he has been working in private practice for over 4 years and prior to this spent a year working as a voluntary therapist for Turning Point with adults with addiction problems.
 He has also spent over 4 years working for NHS Southern Health and Andover and District Mencap with adults with mental health problems and learning disabilities, and the last year working with mental health patients at an acute inpatient unit for NHS Avon and Wiltshire Partnership Trust (AWP).